No special treatment: Fake video of Zuckerberg stays on Instagram | Malay Mail

 Pelosi called on the social media giant to block the video, saying Facebook “knows that this is false.”

-Facebook did not remove the video but is quoted in media reports as saying that the video had been tagged as false and sank in the network’s news feed ranking. — AFP
+Facebook did not remove the video but is quoted in media reports as saying that the video had been tagged as false and sank in the network’s news feed ranking. — AFP-Relaxnews